csplevuanh/levuanh/index.md

 ![World Action Models Framework](assets/img/wam.png)

-My research focuses on safe generative AI and the physical/engineering sciences.
+My research focuses on safe generative AI and its apps in physical/engineering sciences.
 I develop learning systems that are not only capable but trustworthy by design - systems where physical laws, engineering constraints, and safety limits are embedded directly into the generative process, rather than enforced afterward.
 I pursue this vision across the following domains:

 - **Materials science:** generating novel materials and molecules under stability, synthesizability, and property constraints.